AndreaJens/SchwarzerblitzEngine/README.md

 enough for my purposes.
 There are some hundreds of warning lying around I never cared fixing, so I apologize in advance for this.
 However, this code works and runs a delivered game fine, which can be considered a success.

+### Known limitations
+- The engine **doesn't have** any online capabilities, as I never managed to find the time/will to add them.
+Please consider this aspect before using this engine for your game.
+- Due to non-stellar optimizations, when this engine runs with 3D models with more than 5000 triangles, it might not reach stable 60fps on older systems.
+- The only 3D model format that the engine can use for skeletal models (i.e. characters) is .x (directX skeletal mesh file) without normal maps.
+- irrlicht is **not** multithread.
+Implementing multi-threading for resource loading has not been an option.

 ## Requirements

 The engine uses a custom version of the [irrlicht engine](http://irrlicht.sourceforge.net/) (nicknamed Schwarzerlicht)